siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 https://siddhi/power-surge-app-0/8080/checkPower
 ```

-Further, you can use the following CURL command to send a request to the deployed siddhi applications via HTTPS.
+Further, you can use the following CURL command to send a request to the deployed Siddhi applications via HTTPS.

 ```sh
 curl --cacert siddhi.crt -X POST \